-With that in mind, I’ve decided to reel off some of the best post-apocalyptic movies in no particular order.
-There’s no ranking of worst and best here, it’s just numbered so you can keep track of it.
+With that in mind, I’ve decided to reel off some of the best post-apocalyptic movies you should watch.
 As a rule, only one post-apocalyptic movie from a single franchise can be included.
 We’re also going for movies that strictly take place after the end of the world and not during, hence why Day of the Dead gets the nod over Dawn of the Dead.

 The Day deserves to be talked about not as the best post-apocalyptic movie ever made, or even one of the better ones on this list.
 No, The Day deserves recognition for being a part of an elite club of movies from WWE Studios that don’t totally suck.

 While it does often smack of being a low-budget affair, The Day has a gritty and grimy hue to it that feels quintessentially “all hope is lost”.
 There aren’t any zombies in this one, just a bunch of morally questionable people doing morally questionable things.
 It also has quite a gripping villain, even if he does come from the Far Cry school of bad dudes.

 Taking a leaf out of the Mad Max book on the post-apocalypse, The Book of Eli offers a world where there is very little good left.
 If people aren’t killing each other, they’re eating each other — and sometimes even both.